-Giacomo Balla home opens to the public for the first time.
+Giacomo Balla home to remain open for all 2022.

-Rome celebrates the 150th anniversary of the birth of the Italian painter and Futurist master Giacomo Balla by opening his former home to the public for the first time.
+Rome celebrates the 150th anniversary of the birth of the Italian painter and Futurist master Giacomo Balla by opening his former home to the public for the first time, after being closed up for 30 years.

-Casa Balla, the painter's kaleidoscopic vision of art and colour on Via Oslavia, finally comes to light after being closed for 30 years.
+Casa Balla, the painter's kaleidoscopic vision of art and colour on Via Oslavia, opened in June with visits scheduled to end in December.

 Its opening is thanks to a collaboration between MAXXI, the National Museum of 21st-Century Arts, and Rome's special superintendence of Archaeology, Fine Arts and Landscape, with the support of the Italian culture ministry and the Bank of Italy.